 Child Custody and Visitation

 When going through a divorce in Texas, child custody and visitation are significant matters to address.
-While this article primarily focuses on privacy concerns, it’s essential to highlight the importance of establishing custody arrangements that prioritize the best interests of the children involved.
+While this article primarily focuses on confidentiality in divorce and privacy concerns, it’s essential to highlight the importance of establishing custody arrangements that prioritize the best interests of the children involved.
 Texas courts make custody decisions based on factors such as parental fitness, child preferences (if they’re old enough), and the ability to provide a stable environment.

 Property Division